itmeson/c-q-analysis/src/lessons/lesson-1.rst

 :tags: algebra, problem solving

-1. Everybody gets it wrong.
+1. Monty Hall: Everybody gets it wrong.
 Being wrong is good.

 2. What is math for?